humangeo/rawes/README.md

 Thrift support
 --------------
-Thrift is supported for Python 2.x versions.
+Thrift is supported for Python 2.x versions only.
 Before thrift will work with rawes, you must install the thrift python module
 ```bash
 $ pip install thrift
 ```